OfficeDev/Office-Add-in-samples/Samples/Office.ASP.NETCoreReactAddins/README.md

 5. Give the new project a name on the **Configure your new project** page and use the default values for the remaining fields and then choose **Create**.
 6. On the choose the add-in type page, select **Add new functionalities to Excel**.
 Then choose Finish.

-### Add the ASP.NET Core React.js web project to the solution
+### Add the ASP .NET Core React.js web project to the solution

 1. Download or clone this repo.
 This will create a **PnP-OfficeAddins** folder.
 2. In Visual Studio, right-click the solution in **Solution Explorer** and choose **Add > Existing Project**.